trevinwong/bytepath_mini/README.md

 - *ZeroBrane-Specific:* `CTRL+I` re-formats the current file for you.
 Use this all the time to avoid wasting time on re-formatting text.
 - Handy simplification for operator precedence: numerical `>` comparison `>` boolean
 - Functions by default return `nil`, which is equivalent to `false`, so if you're designing a function that returns a `boolean`, you only need to insert the `true` case.
 Though it is probably much more clear if you explicitly return `false`.
+- Debug utilities are extremely useful.
+An example: adding the ability to slow down or pause your game using hotkeys.
+Very easy to implement, and helps a lot with debugging.
+  - Something I've wanted to do but haven't had the chance to: add a debug function to iterate through all game objects, and draw their bounding boxes (if they have self.w, self.h, self.x, self.y attributes, which every game object should.)
+Previously I had done this on an object by object basis and often removed the code after I fixed the bug (in which I would then re-add it shortly afterwards anyways), which is really inefficient.